FOOD ANALYSIS AND QUALITY CONTROL - 2017/8

 Thus, the summative assessment for this module consists of:

 Course work – 3 reports covering practicals on the analysis of meat products, sugars and caffeine.

 Each report comprises an introduction (200 words), a short methods section, relevant results (length as required) and discussion (approx. 600 words) written individually.
 (Submission deadline: 2 weeks after the practical).
-Each report is worth 20 % of the module mark.
+Each report is worth 15, 15 and 20% of the module mark.